-We also host charity boxing dinner shows throughout the year at The Hilton Ageas Bowl, offering you the chance to show off your skills in front of your family, friends and colleagues.
-Our next event is 28th July 2017.
-We are fully committed to support local causes and charities through fundraising at the events.
-If you wish to support your own cause, then we can help you to do so.
+Our next charity boxing dinner show 17th Nov at The Hilton Ageas Bowl, where contenders will show off their skills in front of family, friends and colleagues.
+We are fully committed to support local causes and charities through fundraising at our events.

 The WBC, with the love of President Jose Sulaiman, proudly launched WBC World Boxing Cares*.
 The program acknowledges all those little champions around the world that serve as an example of courage and heroism.
 This initiative consists of a world campaign in which boxing personalities, especially world champions, visit children’s hospitals , orphanages and youth centers, to encourage them to keep up the fight.
 These sport celebrities have shown by example, that there is always the possibility to succeed, no matter what the battle or the odds.

 WBC Cares Mission: WBC: WORLD BOXING CARES – BIG CHAMPS FOR LITTLE CHAMPS